Engineering IT organizational chart (as of August 21st, 2023) is also available.

 Research Services provides specialized IT support for Engineering research including non-standard software applications, high-level computation, and specialized hardware and equipment.
 Researcher workstations, servers, virtual machines (VMs), high performance computing (HPC), high throughput computing (HTC), cluster management, storage, and more are enabled through consultation that allows the researcher to advance from innovation toward scalable infrastructure.
 Research Technology Facilitation and consultation enables research IT to operate efficiently and collaborates on a path toward growth and potential sustainability beyond the lifetime of a grant or project.

-The Assistant Director also serves as an advisor to the Associate Director of User Services and the Director of Engineering IT as well as to the College of Engineering on strategic or operational research IT needs including those surrounding the usage of the Illinois Campus Cluster Program and other resources used to enable research.
+The Assistant Director also serves as an advisor to the Director of Engineering IT as well as to the Grainger College of Engineering on strategic or operational research IT needs including those surrounding the usage of the Illinois Campus Cluster Program and other resources used to enable research.